Top Ten Nutritional Myths.

 Myth No. 1 - Exercise Will Make You Lose Weight and Cure Obesity.

-This myth is so widespread and often repeated that it is believed by most people without question.
+This myth is so widespread and often repeated that most people believe it without question.
 The new United States Department of Agriculture 2005 USDA Food Guide Pyramid will stress exercise as the cure for the ever-expanding obesity problem found in all English-speaking countries.
 The obese are told they can become normal weight and health simply by moving the body.
 "Move the body - move the body."
 They are told to get out there and work that fat off.
 The obese know it's a lie.
 Most have given it a try to no avail.
 This is a slick scam to shift the blame for the failures of the past Food Guide Pyramid from the USDA to the obese who suffer because they followed the previous advice.

 The fact is that the obese get a lot of exercise simply by hauling those extra pounds of fat around with them all the time.
 They huff and puff simply to haul the extra 100 pounds up a flight of stairs.
 Thin people who are screaming at fat people to exercise more should strap on 100 pounds of lead weight and haul it around 24 hours a day to see how it feels.
 Exercise will not make obese people thin.